Avalith/presentations/slides/php_interfaces_generators/slides.md

 ```

-* Generator::current — Get the yielded value
+* ::current - Get the yielded value
-* Generator::key — Get the yielded key
+* ::key - Get the yielded key
-* Generator::next — Resume execution of the generator
+* ::next - Resume execution of the generator
-* Generator::rewind — Rewind the iterator
+* ::rewind - Rewind the iterator
-* Generator::send — Send a value to the generator
+* ::send - Send a value to the generator
-* Generator::throw — Throw an exception into the generator
+* ::throw - Throw an exception into the generator
-* Generator::valid — Check if the iterator has been closed
+* ::valid - Check if the iterator has been closed
-* Generator::__wakeup — Serialize callback
+* ::__wakeup - Serialize callback

 ***